|(a) The purpose of this section is to provide a procedure

 the award; and re-advertising the purchase using revised specifications.

-may be appealed by an interested party to the Executive Director or
+may be appealed by an interested party to the executive director or

-of Finance's determination, and the appeal and prepare a written opinion
+officer's determination, and the appeal and prepare a written opinion

 with recommendation to the executive director or his designee.
 The

-issue a final written determination.
+open meeting or issue a final written determination.

-(h) When a protest has been appealed to the Executive
+(h) When a protest has been appealed to the executive

 (1) Copies of the appeal, responses of interested parties,

-if any, and General Counsel recommendation shall be mailed to the
+if any, and general counsel recommendation shall be mailed to the

-TREC members and interested parties.
+Board members and interested parties.
 Copies of the general counsel's

 recommendation and responses of interested parties shall be mailed